4×4 South Africa – Top Considerations to Rent or Buy

 Our Hilux undergoing some upgrades

-• Added 3x mains sockets inside the cabin
+• Added 3x mains power sockets inside the cabin

 • Added shelving into some of the existing storage compartments